catrinelamariei/fairshare-project/docs/W4 (050324) meeting notes.md

 - Issue Distribution: Assign the issues earlier in the week to plan better.
 - Weights: Use weights instead of time estimated.
 - Priority: Use labels to prioritize issues.
+- Closing Issues: Use 'closes #issue_number' in merge requests.

 ## Updates:
 - Created endpoints and DTO's, database connection established.